This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-These healthy apple oatmeal cookies are just the thing to make to get you in the mood for the fall season!
-They are easier & quicker to make than apple pie, more portable, healthier, and still a major hit.
+These apple cookies are just the thing to make to get you in the mood for the fall season!
+They are easier & quicker to make than apple pie, more portable, and still a major hit.
 Serve them at potlucks, fall celebrations, and, of course, as a quick snack at home.
 They’re super tasty and kids enjoy them too!

 Stacked apple cookies and one with a bite taken out.

-Ingredients needed to make these healthy oatmeal cookies
+ingredients to make oatmeal cookies with apples.

-• Spices: Ground cinnamon and nutmeg add spicy warmth.
+• Spices: Ground cinnamon and nutmeg.

 • Sweetener: Use either agave syrup or maple syrup for natural sweetness.